← Home·Rivian

 Close: name the next steps for them (90 sec)

 1. "You watched me do a tradeoff analysis and propose a requirement change in 90 seconds.
-Run ten of those a day, you run more V-cycles before R2 freeze."
+Run ten of those a day, you run more full design-test-confirm cycles before R2 freeze."

 2. "When REQ-35 changed, Claude flagged that REQ-28 is already FAILED.
 That's a pack-to-vehicle integration surprise caught in V1, not V3."